rashid-shahriar/rashid-shahriar/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Fullstack Project<br>🌱 I’m currently learning Next Js
+🔭 I’m currently working on a Fullstack Project<br>🌱 I’m currently working on Next Js and Laravel

 ## 🌐 Socials: